Anku5hk/Programmers_guide_to_Python/book.md

 ### 7.1 Class
 * **Class**: Is a blueprint/template of/for an object.
 It defines what the object holds (which variables/data types), what methods/operations that can be performed on that object.
 * **Instance**: Is a object of a class, it is created using the class.
 This instance/object is then used to perform operations/tasks that the class is intended to.
 A instance has its own state and it is also mutable, so modifying some variables will reflect changes for that particular instance.
 * **Constructor**: Is a function that is called when the class's object is instantiated/created, a class may or may not have a constructor.
-A default constructor does not have parameters and parameterized constructor does ahve parameters.
+A default constructor does not have parameters and parameterized constructor does have parameters.
 * **Methods**: Functions inside the class are called as methods.
 * **self**: *self* resembles a instance of class inside the class methods.
 Similar to Java/Javscript's *this* keyword, it is used to access variables/methods of that instance.
 But in Python, a class method should have *self* object as the first parameter inside their definition.
 Although a argument is not required to be passed when calling such method.
 When a instance calls a method, the calling instance gets passed automatically by Python as *self* object to that method, explained more below.
 Also note that *self* is not a keyword, you can use any other name instead but it highly recommended to use *self* as a common practice for code readability.
 ```Python